List of The Waltons characters: Drew Cutler

-Drew (Tony Becker) was first introduced in season 8 as a high school student and friend for Elizabeth.
+Drew (Tony Becker, born 1963), was first introduced in season 8 as a high school student and friend for Elizabeth.
 He later works at the Waltons' sawmill and dates Elizabeth.
-He appeared in 8 episodes from 1980 to 1981 and in 5 of 1982 to 1997 movies.
+He appeared in 8 episodes from 1980 to 1981 and in 5 of the 1982 to 1997 movies.

 Rev. Tom Marshall

-The new Baptist pastor, Tom (Kip Niven) first appeared in the season 9 episode, "The Beginning" caused quite the sir among the ladies of Waltons Mountain.
-Later Corabeth attempted to set him up with several women and caused him to realize that he needed to marry and he leaves and returns married to Doris (Joanna Kerns).
+The new Baptist pastor, Tom Marshall (Kip Niven, 1945–2019) first appeared in the season 9 episode, "The Beginning" several years / seasons after the departure of the earlier Rev. Matthew Fordwick.
+He causes quite a stir among the surrounding residents of the little hamlet when he breaks into the neglected and boarded up church and to announce his unexpected arrival, starts to ring the steeple bell vigorously in the middle of the night awakening everyone around Walton's Mountain.
+Later Corabeth attempted to set him up with dating several eligible young women and causes him to realize that he needed to marry and so he leaves and returns married to Doris (Joanna Kerns).

-He appeared in three episodes in season 9 and two of 1982 movies.
+He appeared in three episodes in season 9 and two of the 1982 reunion movies.

 Other characters

 Judge Baldwin

-The late father of the Baldwin ladies, who is only ever seen in the form of a portrait above their fireplace, one of many Baldwins to harbor a recipe for bootleg whiskey, and the keeper of a secret room where he stashed his stores of his own brew which his daughters later discovered by accident near the end of the series.
-He is said to have suffered a stroke at some moment in his declining health and spent the remaining 20 years of his life somewhat vegetated and walking with a cane that is later given by his daughters to Esther following her stroke and return from extensive hospitalization.
-He was fiercely against the idea of Ashley Longworth getting involved with his daughter Emily and served to quash their relationship in more ways than one.
-When Emily discovered a note hidden in his portrait reveling in his disgust at her daughter's beau, she "punished" her father by evicting his portrait from its position over the fireplace where it had hung for a decade and temporarily gave him a time-out in the broom closet.
-Judge Baldwin is widely recognized by the older community of Walton's mountain for his occupation and prestige, as well as his advocacy of the "recipe".
-In contrast, his late wife is seldom mentioned by his daughters, as their father's legacy was so prolific and authoritative on them compared to their mother, who led a relatively quiet life of hobbies.
+The late father of the Baldwin ladies, who is only ever seen in the form of an oil painting portrait above their parlor fireplace, one of many Baldwins to harbor a distinctive infamous recipe for bootleg whiskey, and the keeper of a hidden secret room where he stashed his still and documented organized annual stores of his own brew batches from the earlier Prohibition era and years before, which his daughters later discovered decades later by accident near the end of the series in the mid-1930s.
+"Papa" Baldwin is said to have suffered a stroke at some moment earlier in mid-life with his declining health and spent the remaining 20 years of his life somewhat vegetated and walking with a cane that is later given by his daughters to grandma Esther following her later stroke and return from extensive hospitalization.
+He was fiercely against the idea of Ashley Longworth getting involved with his daughter Emily and served to quash their relationship a half-century before, in more ways than one.
+When Emily discovered a note hidden in the back of his portrait reveling in his disgust at his daughter's chosen beau, she "punished" her father by evicting his portrait from its honored position over the fireplace where it had hung for decades and temporarily gave him a "time-out" exile in the broom closet.
+Judge Baldwin is widely recognized by the older community of Walton's Mountain and Jefferson County for his occupation and prestige, as well as his advocacy of "The Recipe", which disturbs Corabeth, Esther and Olivia to no end whenever their menfolk indulge occasionally.
+In contrast, his late wife is seldom mentioned by his daughters, as their father's personality legacy was so prolific, overwhelming and authoritative on them compared to their mother, who led a relatively quiet parallel life of hobbies.